When exception IS the rule

 - The exception is consistently approved by the appropriate individuals or levels of authority.

-Using a technology like Onspring to consistently track exceptions and your rationale for acceptance is critical to ensuring you’re adequately prepared for audits or other compliance checks.
+Using technology like Onspring to consistently track exceptions and your rationale for acceptance is critical to ensuring you’re adequately prepared for audits or other compliance checks.
 Having automated alerts triggered to the right people as dates associated with an exception’s anticipated resolution date will ensure that they don’t live in “exception limbo.”
 Onspring helps our clients put structure around the exception processes they may have adopted, but are not following consistently.